 Cristina is an Italian language instructor and examiner for the CELI, which is certification given by the Universita’ per Stranieri di Perugia to assess competence in Italian language usage.

 Talented in Public Relations and Social Media, Cristina approaches all that she does with energy and a sense of fun.
-She loves teaching languages to both children and adults, and enjoys living in New York City where her interests in singing , theater, and reading are easily satisfied.
+She enjoys living in New York City where her interests in singing , theater, and reading are easily satisfied.

 ELEONORA CORRADI was born and raised in Milano but studied and worked in Milan, London, Paris, Bern, Grenoble and New York.
 She is fluent in Italian, English and French and has also studied Spanish.
 She has a PhD from “Politecnico di Milano”, where she taught for 5 years, as an assistant teacher.
 She has been a technical translator since 1995 and worked for many international companies such as Microsoft, Ernst & Young, and Zanichelli Editor to translate scientific books and articles, technical procedures and reports.

 Eleonora moved to Paris in 2000 and there she started her own translation company and also began working as an Italian teacher for Interface Business Languages.
 She moved for the second time to New York in September 2015 and now teaches adult classes at Collina Italiana.

 In her free time, she loves to solve crossword puzzles, read mystery books and watch movies.